Facing Death with Wisdom of the Eternal Soul in Bhagavad Gita 2.25–2.30

 sādhur eva sa mantavyaḥ samyag vyavasito hi saḥ

-Even if the most sinful worships Me with undivided attention and focus, he too must be deemed righteous and saintly, for he has rightly resolved and properly situated.
+Even if the most sinful person worships Me with undivided attention and focus, he too must be deemed righteous and saintly, for he has rightly resolved and is properly situated.

 Living the Teaching